Cory's Shearwater Calonectris borealis (Cory, 1881)

 Behavior

-Cory's Shearwaters flight is relaxed, low, very close to the sea and weaving its body through the waves, rarely beating its wings.
-Under strong winds, it flies higher describing consecutive ‘U’s and when coming lower it seems that it almost touches the surface.
+Cory's Shearwaters flight is relaxed, low, very close to the sea and weaving its body along the waves, rarely beating its wings.
+Under strong winds, it flies higher describing consecutive ‘U’s and when coming lower it seems that it almost touches the ocean.
 In Madeira, it is common to hear them after sunset near the coastline all around the island.

 cory shearwater calonectris borealis